Announcement

 5 May 2026

-LONDON, 5 May 2026: SprintFlint today released v1.4 — a content engine release that nearly doubles the free, no-signup acquisition stack: 8 interactive sprint tools (up from 5), 9 long-form blog posts (up from 1), 14 head-to-head comparison pages (up from 8), 5 migration guides (up from 4), and a 20-term scrum and agile glossary (up from 15).
+LONDON, 5 May 2026: SprintFlint today released v1.4; a content engine release that expands the free, no-signup acquisition stack with new interactive sprint tools, long-form blog posts written for engineering managers, head-to-head comparison pages, migration guides, and a scrum and agile glossary.

 The blog is now a real engineering reference

-sprintflint.com/blog ships nine long-form posts written for engineering managers and tech leads:
+sprintflint.com/blog ships new long-form posts written for engineering managers and tech leads:

 New in v1.4: Sprint Forecaster (P50/P90 ship-date forecasting), Pricing Comparison Calculator (annual cost vs Jira / Linear / Asana / monday / ClickUp / Notion), and Standup Template Generator (five formats including async-written and walk-the-board).
 Hub at sprintflint.com/tools.

-Six new comparison pages in v1.4: Shortcut, Azure DevOps, Pivotal Tracker, YouTrack, Plane, and Basecamp.
-Each follows the same rigour — 7-row at-a-glance table, three feature deep-dives, when-to-choose grid, and pricing reality check.
+A new Shortcut comparison joins the comparison hub in v1.4.
+Each follows the same rigour; 7-row at-a-glance table, three feature deep-dives, when-to-choose grid, and pricing reality check.

 Migration guides for refugees

 A dedicated Pivotal Tracker migration guide joins existing guides for Jira, Linear, Notion, and Asana.
-Each guide is HowTo-JSON-LD'd, AI-importable for ticket data, and offers a free 20-minute setup call.
+Each is AI-importable for ticket data and includes a free 20-minute setup call.
 Most teams migrate in under an hour.

 Why content over cold outreach